theimowski/SAFE-TodoMVC-workshop/README.md

 ### VS Code Extensions

 Following should be already preinstalled if you opted for the Remote Container option.
-Otherwise please install them - they'll prove useful for the workshop.
+Otherwise please install them - they'll prove useful during the workshop.

 #### Ionide-fsharp